Regenerative-Farming-Ecosystem-Event_8.jpg

 The Bushcamp is brought to you from the team behind The Bull in Charlbury and The Pelican in Notting Hill, a nomadic English safari experience shaped by fire, landscape and seasonality.

-Set on the stunning Winwood family organic farm in the heart of the Cotswolds, the summit offers:
+Set on the stunning Winwood family organic farm in the heart of the Cotswolds, the Summit will explore:

 • Engaging debates on the future of sustainable food, nature friendly farming and biodiversity